 Student clubs

-There are 100s of clubs you can join at SFU that focus on academics, arts and culture, social justice and charitable causes, sports, pop culture, hobbies, and more.
-Meet and socialize with other members who share common interests, values, and beliefs.
+There are 100s of clubs you can join at SFU that focus on academics, arts and culture, social justice and charitable causes, sports, pop culture, hobbies and more.
+Meet and connect with other members who share similar interests, values and beliefs.

 Women's Centre

-A pro-feminist and sex-positive educational space for students, regardless of your orientation or identity.
-Find peer support and crisis referrals, safer sex and women's supplies, food support, access to feminist literature, and more.
+A pro-feminist and sex-positive educational space for all students, regardless of orientation or identity.
+Access peer support, crisis referrals, safer sex and women's supplies, food assistance, feminist literature and more.

 Out on Campus

-An inclusive, nonjudgmental space where LGBTQIA2S+ students and allies can freely express their sexual and gender identities.
-Find peer support, crisis referrals, safer sex and sanitary supplies, socio-cultural and educational programs, and more.
+An inclusive, nonjudgmental space where LGBTQIA2S+ students and allies can express their sexual and gender identities freely.
+Access peer support, crisis referrals, safer sex and sanitary supplies, socio-cultural and educational programs, and more.

 Global Student Centre (GSC)

-A diverse network for people to establish intercultural connections and share their international experiences with one another, with the aim of fostering an inclusive global community on campus.
-Join in on social events hosted by the GSC!
+A diverse network where people can establish intercultural connections and share their international experiences with one another, fostering an inclusive global community on campus.
+Join social events hosted by the GSC!

 Indigenous Student Centre (ISC)

-A welcoming and supportive community where all students who identify as Indigenous (First Nations, Métis and Inuit) can find academic and wellness support, cultural connections, peer mentorship, counselling, and guidance from Elders.
+A supportive community where all students who identify as Indigenous (First Nations, Métis and Inuit) can access academic and wellness support, cultural connections, peer mentorship, counselling and guidance from Elders.

 Multifaith Centre

-A shared community environment where you can express and practice your beliefs, and learn about other faiths.
-Seek support for your spiritual well-being through events, activities, discussion groups, interfaith dialogues, and more.
+A shared environment where you can express and practice your beliefs, while learning about other faiths.
+Find support for your spiritual well-being through events, activities, discussion groups, interfaith dialogues and more.

 Be proactive about your well-being